samuherek/ghi/README.md

 ### TODO:
+[ ] basic flashcard

-[ ] remove items from the existing list.
+[ ] add command to add custom command from input

+[ ] ghi tail command for taking the last run command and save it

 [ ] create a configuration object that sets the storage path (I want to add it to synology to share across computers)

 ### DONE
+[-] remove items from the existing list.

 [-] remove duplicates from the history

 [-] hitting enter in the search list will add it in and out of the list.